-In December 2015, I went through one of Oregon’s largest layoffs in recent history.
+In December 2015, I went through one of Oregon’s largest layoffs.
 It was a pivotal moment in my life and I was moved to write about the experience in my first-ever blog post.
 After 15 years moving up, around, and through the complex world of banking and credit cards, I enrolled at Portland State University to pursue my passions and level-up my education.

 Back to school

 In the Spring of 2016, I went back to school at 40 years old.
-I took advantage of this amazing opportunity and soaked up the education; exploring key business concepts, tackling a variety of business problems, and even launching a marketing podcast.
+I took full advantage of this opportunity and soaked up the education; exploring key business concepts, tackling a variety of business problems, and even launching a marketing podcast.
 I studied the nuts and bolts of business from an academic perspective while catching up on the latest marketing trends, SaaS tools, and CRMs.
 By December 2017, I had earned a BA in marketing, finished two marketing internships, and completed three certification programs.

 To stand out and spread awareness about my job search, I developed a creative plan that combined traditional job search tactics like volunteering and networking with something fresh and creative—a video marketing campaign.
 Using Final Cut Pro X, Ableton Live 9, a Canon t3i, and a green screen, I produced an original “music video resumé” called I Got Skills.
 Released on January 3, 2018, it has been viewed over 10,000 times and shared over 80 times across social media.
 Overall, the plan was a success and landed me a great job at the heart of Oregon’s entrepreneurial ecosystem.

 My story was published by Mac’s List in a blog post called Capitalizing on Creativity to Stand Out: Miles Shattuck’s Job Search Story.
 Not only did I get some great marketing experience, I learned about the startup environment in Oregon and discovered an exciting community of entrepreneurs and founders. 💪#startuplife.
 Now, OEN is has gone through some major changes at OEN, I accepted an amazing job at a distributed tech startup called Rebuy where we help entrepreneurs on Shopify grow their online stores.